Mudasir123r2/Instagram-DBMS-Project/README.md

 Usage

 To use this database schema, you can create the tables using the provided SQL scripts and then execute SQL queries to interact with the database.

-12. Hashtags: Stores information about hashtags associated with posts.